dmp1ce/decompose-docker-common/README.md

 ## Processes

-- `remove-untagged-docker-images` : Removes all Docker images that are not tagged.
+- `remove-dangling-docker-images` : Removes all Docker images that are not tagged.
 Used to clean up most of the unused images.

 ### Other functions